confirm/ansibleci/README.md

 Standalone
 ----------

-To use _Ansible CI tests_ as a standalone module you've to [install](#installation) it first, then you can run it by executing:
+To use _ansibleci_ as a standalone module you've to [install](#installation) it first, then you can run it by executing:

 ```bash
 ./test.py